mhydock/DERPS/01 - Getting Started.md

 Some believe that epic failures and successes are inherently unfair, that they completely invalidate all the work put into creating the perfect character build.
 In a sense, that is completely accurate.

-But life is unfair, and random, and sometimes amazing and / or horrible things happen, and there's no reasonable explanation for it.
+But life is unfair, and random, and sometimes amazing and / or horrible things happen and there's no reasonable explanation for it.
 Furthermore, "perfect" can become dull; there's no challenge if you _know_ your character will win every encounter, every test.
 Epic failure and success adds just enough uncertainty, just enough tension, to keep every encounter interesting.

 If you or your party don't agree and would rather play without Epic Failure and Epic Success, then that is also acceptable.
-Not everyone has the same definition of "fun".
+Not everyone has the same definition of fun.
 Be sure to discuss this with the Game Master and the rest of the party, ideally before it becomes a problem.